The Complete Introvert Definition and Guide

 - Introverts are not necessarily socially awkward.
 Just like shyness, social awkwardness is a separate trait from introversion.
 Many introverts can actually be quite charismatic in social situations.
 (In fact, introverts account for 60 percent of all lawyers, a profession that requires quite a bit of confidence speaking in front of others.)

 - Introverts don’t need be “fixed.”
-Being an introvert is part of who you are, and it can be a source of brilliance.
+Being an introvert is part of who we are, and it can be a source of brilliance.
 We are at our best when we embrace our nature and use it as a source of strength.

-Characteristics of an Introvert
+The 13 Signs of an Introvert

 - Enjoy spending time alone